|

 Sotano, and others.

-In addition to numerous articles
+In addition to numerous articles on Mexican finance in El

-Business Mexico, Este País, and El Economista,
+País, and El Economista, among many others,

-among many others, Mansell-Carstens is also editor of Liberalización
+Mansell-Carstens is also editor of Liberalización e

-en Latino América, a collection of papers on financial
+Latino América, a collection of papers on financial

 liberalization and innovation published by the Centro de Estudios